-Sharehol ding ratio Company name Principal place of business December 31, 2022 December 31, 2021 Nature of relationship Method of measurement Teco Image Taiwan 29.69% 29.69% Strategic investment Systems C 1 7
+Company name Principal place of business December 31, 2023 December 31, 2022 Nature of relationship Method of measurement Teco Image Taiwan 29.69% 29.69% Strategic investment Equity method Systems Co., Ltd.

 B. The summarized financial information of the associate that is material to the Group is as follows: